manateeit/mit-psa/docs/workflow/distributed-implementation-plan.md

-# Distributed Workflow Implementation Update
+# Asynchronous Workflow Implementation Update

 ## Overview

-This document provides an update to our distributed workflow implementation plan based on an analysis of the current codebase.
-While many of the foundational components exist, there are critical integration gaps that need to be addressed to achieve a fully distributed workflow system.
+This document provides an update to our asynchronous workflow implementation plan based on an analysis of the current codebase.
+While many of the foundational components exist, there are critical integration gaps that need to be addressed to achieve a fully asynchronous workflow system.

 ## Current Implementation Status